Xenruzz/BulletBox/README.md

 # BulletBox

-By Alex, Lado, and Nate\n
+By Alex, Lado, and Nate
-Hire us Deca Games
+Hire us Deca Games :)